Picking a Home Care Provider

 • What kinds of supervision, testing and measurements are in place to ensure good work performance?

 • What kinds of skills do you consider important for this job?
 Will this person be kind?
 A good communicator?
 Able to perform CPR?
-Have training in sensitivity and cultural diversity?
 Is continuing education required and how often?
 How frequently are skills tested and/or updated?

 • Is the agency licensed/insured/bonded?